 - Travel Safety Training

-Based on the country you are going to, you will be informed about the possible risks and what to do in case of an emergency event.
+You will be informed about the possible risks and what to do in case of an emergency event, specified to the country you're going to.
 The training is free of charge and the language of instruction is English.

 Students with an EU passport do not need a visa to study in another EU country.
 See the EP Nuffic website for information about studying in other countries.
 If you are selected to study at a partner university in a country for which a visa is required, you should apply for this yourself and in good time.
 You will receive a letter of invitation and any other necessary papers from the hostuniversity for your visa application, and if needed the International Office can issue a Study Abroad declaration.
 For detailed information about visa and procedures you should contact the embassy or consulate of the guest country, EP Nuffic, or the website of the partner university.
 Make sure you begin your application in plenty of time.
 These procedures often require a good deal of patience, as well as time (and money).
 Students with a non-EU-passport should contact the International Relations/Visa section via the Front Office of the Central Student Administration.